 The England Under-20 World Rugby Championship winner spent a brief spell at Rosslyn Park before catching the eye of Wasps Director of Rugby Dai Young.
 His time in Coventry was curtailed by injury and he moved on to Irish in October 2017 after proving his fitness training with Ealing Trailfinders.

-He made 13 appearances in all competitions for Irish before switching to Allianz Park where he helped the club to success in three competitions.
+He made 13 appearances in all competitions for Irish before switching to StoneX Stadium where he has helped the club to success in three competitions, and he also made his 50th appearance in the win over Nottingham at Lady Bay.

 Live Social Feed